This page describes the concept of organizations and how different WEKA system features operate within an organizational context.

-Organizations are used for the separation of duties between different groups of users on the same Weka system.
+Organizations are used for the separation of duties between different groups of users on the same WEKA system.
 So that an organization cannot control or view other organization data.
-It is possible to create up to 64 organizations.
+It is possible to create up to 256 organizations.

-Within an organization, the Organization Admin manages the logical entities participating in obtaining control of data (the Cluster Admin cannot manage these entities).
+Within an organization, the Organization Admin manages the logical entities participating in obtaining data control (the Cluster Admin cannot manage these entities).

 The Cluster Admin can perform the following activities:

 - Create new organizations and define the Organization Admin.